 Ideally, a spare travel carseat should be lightweight (under 15 lbs), easy to install with the lap-only belt on an airplane seat and narrow enough to fit in a typical coach seat.
-With that criteria in mind, here are several options to consider.
+With those criteria in mind, here are several options to consider.

 Infant carseats – no need to buy anything new as long as your current infant seat can be installed without the base.
 I guess it’s possible to drag the base with you on the plane but that’s just making life harder than it needs to be.
 As long as your infant seat allows installation without the base (most do but there are some exceptions so make sure you know for sure), it’s easy to install the carrier rear-facing with the lap-only belt on the plane.